matt-james-idme/gpt-video-summarizer/README.md

 1. Clone this repository to your local machine: git clone https://github.com/your-username/youtube-video-summarizer.git
 - cd youtube-video-summarizer

-2. Set your OpenAI API key as an environment variable by either exporting it or adding it to a `.env` file in the project directory: export OPENAI_API_KEY=your-api-key
+2. Set your OpenAI API key as an environment variable by either exporting it or adding it to a `.env` file in the project directory: '''export OPENAI_API_KEY=your-api-key
-- or create a `.env` file with the following content: OPENAI_API_KEY=your-api-key
+- or create a `.env` file with the following content: '''OPENAI_API_KEY=your-api-key

 3. Run the script by executing: python summarize_video.py